Key Takeaways:

 The most common way to protect yourself in these situations is to refinance loans.

-Divorce agreements often include terms that the owner of a certain debt must accomplish this task by a certain date.
+Divorce agreements often include terms requiring the owner of a specific debt to complete the task by a certain date.
 This offers one way to shield yourself from future financial misdeeds.

 Still, you often have to make sure it actually happens.
 Even if refinancing was supposed to take place, if it doesn’t, it can still come back to bite you.